Some links in this post may be affiliate links

 Your Senecio barbertonicus is dying due to root-rot which is prevalent in soggy soil.
 The disease presents as yellowing and wilting of the leaves which is rapidly followed by browning and plant collapse.

-Dropping leaves on Barberton Groundsel is caused by very cold water or underwatering.
+Dropping leaves off Barberton Groundsel is caused by very cold water or underwatering.

 Cold water: Being a tropical plant where temperatures are constantly warm, watering with too cold water will shock the plant.
 Therefore, use water that is at room temperature to avoid plant shock.

-Underwatering: Water the plant moderately and allow the top 2-3 inches of soil to dry out but never allow the soil ball to dry out completely.
+Underwatering: Water the plant when the top 2-3 inches of soil dry out but never allow the soil ball to dry out completely.

-Drooping leaves on Senecio barbertonicus is caused by underwatering, soggy soil, and drafts.
+Drooping leaves on Senecio barbertonicus are caused by underwatering, soggy soil or drafts.

 Soggy soil: Use a pot with a drainage hole and well-draining soil.